anyscale/madewithml.github.io/docs/courses/applied-ml/styling.md

 ```

 !!! note
-    The [`pyproject.toml`](https://www.python.org/dev/peps/pep-0518/#file-format){:target="_blank"} was created to establish a more human-readable configuration file that is meant to replace a `setup.py` or `setup.cfg` file and is increasingly widely adopted by many open-source libraries.
+    The [pyproject.toml](https://www.python.org/dev/peps/pep-0518/#file-format){:target="_blank"} was created to establish a more human-readable configuration file that is meant to replace a `setup.py` or `setup.cfg` file and is increasingly widely adopted by many open-source libraries.

 Here we're telling Black that our maximum line length should be 79 characters and to include and exclude certain file extensions.
-We're going to follow the same configuration steps in our `pyproject.toml` file for configuring isort as well.
+We're going to follow the same configuration steps in our pyproject.toml file for configuring isort as well.
 Place the following configurations right below Black's configurations:

 ```bash linenums="20"
 # iSort